CodeBlastr/SYSTEM/README.md

 * Create a database and keep the login details handy. (host, db name, user, password)

-* Upload the files to a supported server.
-* * Php 5.3 is required.
-* * mod_rewrite and .htaccess must be turned on

-* Visit the domain that points to the directory Zuha was uploaded to.
+* Visit the domain created in step two, and follow the prompts.

+* * Depending on your system, you may be prompted to update folder permissions at this point.

 ## Security Issues